teamPSG/kNN_Sleep_Scorer_kNNSS/JOSS_Paper/paper.md

-from EEG and EMG data and machine learning-based classification of PSG, this approach is capable of staging sleep in multiple species under control and drug-treated conditions, facilitating the detection of treatment-induced changes or manipulations (e.g., genetic).
+from EEG and EMG data and machine learning-based classification of PSG, this approach is capable of staging sleep in multiple species under control and drug-treated conditions, facilitating the detection of treatment-induced changes or other manipulations (e.g., genetic).
 Using human interpretable features calculated from EEG and EMG will be important to understand drug mechanisms, for prediction of treatment outcomes, and as biomarkers or even translational biomarkers.
-However, the initial application of our approach is for basic and discovery research in which experiments are conducted in large cohorts of rodents with the expectation that results can be translated to higher-order mammals or humans.
+However, the initial application of our approach is for basic and discovery research in which experiments are conducted in large cohorts of rodents, with the expectation that results can be translated to higher-order mammals or humans.

 Multiple software applications have been developed to address the problem of automated sleep stage scoring.
 In their comparative review,